treenga/treenga/README.md

 -  [Help center](https://help.treenga.com/)

 Treenga is made by using Laravel and Vue.js.
 Installation instructions will be prepared soon, but if you have Laravel experience, it should not be a problem to install it.

+After installation go to [your_server_url]/admin, login using admin/admin name/password **and change password**.
+Then you can add users.